UnseenWizzard/unseenwizzard.github.io/_posts/2018-11-17-gamedev_personas.md

 ```

 ### Conclusions
-Defining the main character of a game as a persona, who's user stories define the main game mechanics and narative, seems obvious in retrospect, and works well for the pretty much narative-less game I intend on creating.
-In a more narative focused game, classic writing wisdom will have the main character as a fully fleshed out character with background and needs/goals anyways, so it might also lend itself to define parts of the expierence via in-game user stories.
+Defining the main character of a game as a persona, who's user stories define the main game mechanics and narrative, seems obvious in retrospect, and works well for the pretty much narrative-less game I intend on creating.
+In a more narrative focused game, classic writing wisdom will have the main character as a fully fleshed out character with background and needs/goals anyways, so it might also lend itself to define parts of the experience via in-game user stories.

-The addition of _normal_ user personas and their stories, allowed me to think of  [.. cont]
+The addition of _normal_ user personas and their stories, allowed me to think of different kinds of interactions and expectations, which is what I generally knew to user personas for.

+As a next step in 'agile experiments in game design' I intend to come up with a minimal viable product using the user stories of these personas.
+But as this first experiment took me from November to January, being interrupted by other things like compulsively refactoring a large old project of mine, which is still ongoing, I don't expect to get around to that all too soon.

 #### Image credits
 Mal Persona : [Nathan Fillion as Capt.
 Malcolm Reynolds, in a promotion picture for the series Firefly.
 Copyright © 2002 Twentieth Century Fox Film Corporation.
 All Rights Reserved.
 From wikimedia](https://en.wikipedia.org/wiki/File:MalReynoldsFirefly.JPG)

-All other personas (as well as their names) from [randomuser.me](https://randomuser.me/)
+All other persona portraits (as well as their names) from [randomuser.me](https://randomuser.me/)